sunnypatell/securebank-ctf/challenges/access_control_view_transactions/README.md

 ## 🎯 Objective
 - Submit a crafted input that activates hidden dev logic during a scheduled “maintenance window.”
 When triggered, this logic enables a vulnerable SQL execution path that can affect data beyond your account.

-> 🔍 Bonus Hint: The app gives a small clue about **a recurring development window** — keep an eye out for banners or labels that suggest when certain behaviours are "under maintenance" - especially in places where data is submitted.
+> 🔍 Bonus Hint: The app gives a small clue about **a recurring development window** — keep an eye out for banners or labels that suggest when certain behaviours are "under maintenance" (especially in places where data is submitted).

-🕵️️ One field lets you select a type or reason — try looking at it with a developer’s mindset.
+🕵️️ One field lets you select a type or reason - try looking at it with a developer’s mindset.

 ---